NIVANorge/pyniva/README.md

 #### Optional parameters
 In addition the API support the following additional parameters:
-* *n* (integer): approximate number of data-points to return from the query
+* *n* (integer): approximate number of data-points to return from the query.
+If neither *dt* nor *n* is set a default value of n = 1000 will be used.
-* *dt*, time span in aggregation [ISO8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) representation of time window
+* *dt*, time span in aggregation, corresponding to number of seconds.
+Also note that the API don't guarantee that the returned time spans will match the requested string, it will just try to match it as close as possible with a valid Timescale [time aggregation string](http://docs.timescale.com/latest/api#select).
+If dt is set to zero, raw data are requested.
 * *agg_type*, aggregation type, possible values:
   "avg" (default), "min", "max", "sum", "count", "stddev", "mode", "median" and "percentile"
 * *percentile* if agg\_type is percentile the API also requires this parameter to be set, floating point number between 0 and 1
-* *dt* (string or flaot): time span for time aggregation of query.
-  Must be a valid ISO8601 time span string (without begin and end time) like "P1D4H" or a float with the number of seconds in the time aggregation window.
-  Also note that the API don't guarantee that the returned time spans will match the requested string, it will just try to match it as close as possible with a valid Timescale [time aggregation string](http://docs.timescale.com/latest/api#select).
-  For more information about ISO8601 time spans see [https://en.wikipedia.org/wiki/ISO_8601#Durations](https://en.wikipedia.org/wiki/ISO_8601#Durations)
 * *noqc* (flag, true if included): flag to ignore the Data Quality flag in the query.
   If not included only data which has passed the data quality check will be returned.
 * *region* (WKT string): Only return data from inside a given geographical region.